EOP Summer Bridge

 Q: Can I commute to Summer Bridge?

 A: No. Students are required to live on-campus during Summer Bridge so that they can gain the most from this program.
 The opportunity to experience life as a residential college student is an integral part of the Summer Bridge process and the transition to successful student life at Cal Maritime.
+Except for the purpose of off-campus group activities or emergency situations, participating students will not be allowed to commute from campus during Summer Bridge.

 Q: Will I be staying in the same residence hall/room from Summer Bridge to the academic year?